 By JJ Jones

-We all know playing drums can be an expensive endeavor.
-If you’ve done any drum shopping at all you’ve probably realized that buying high-quality new drums – and the requisite hardware and cymbals that are sold separately – can quickly add up.
+We all know drums can be expensive.
+If you’ve shopped around at all you’ve likely realized that buying high-quality new drums, and the requisite hardware and cymbals that are sold separately, can quickly add up.
 Fear not!
-Here is the cost breakdown of putting together an awesome-sounding kit for less than $500:
+Below are four easy steps to having an awesome-sounding kit for less than $500.

-Free: Tuning!
-We’ve all heard how important tuning is to making your drums sound good, but as anyone who’s tried knows, it’s often easier said than done.
-If you’re unsure how to tune your drums properly, take them into your local percussion shop or Guitar Center and ask the drum staff to help you — as long as you also buy your new heads from this same place!
-Almost any drum shop will be willing to put new heads on your drums and give the them at least a basic tune, for free.
-Go in when you’re not in a rush since they’ll have to help other customers during the process, find a no-attitude sales associate, ask nicely, and be willing to wait while they take the time to help you and explain what they’re doing.
+We’ve all heard how important tuning is to making your drums sound good, but as anyone who’s tried knows, it’s much easier said than done.
+If you’re unsure how to tune your drums properly, watch some videos on YouTube and try it yourself, or take your drums into your local percussion store or Guitar Center and ask the staff to help you.
+Almost any drum shop will be willing to install new heads and give them at least a basic tune as long as you buy the heads from their store.
+Go in during a slow period, find a no-attitude sales associate, ask nicely, and be willing to wait while they take the time to help you and explain what they’re doing.

-$10 or free: Muffling!
-I cannot stress enough how important this step is.
-Unless you’re playing jazz, almost all drums need some kind of dampening to get rid of unwanted overtones.
-Dampening gels called Moongels or Drumdots are cheap and work well, or go the old-school route and fold a small strip of paper towel into a square and apply to your head with a strip of tape on each edge of the square.
-Place the paper towel square on the head near the rim, and apply as many as you need until the drum sounds good.
+This step is SUPER important.
+Unless you’re playing jazz, almost all drumheads need some kind of muffling to get rid of unwanted overtones (applying thicker 2-ply heads can also help with this).
+Get some “dampening gels” like Moongels, Drumdots, or Buzz Kills, which are are cheap, easy to apply, and professional looking.
+Or, go the old-school route and apply a small square of paper towel with thick tape, or just use a piece of gaffer tape alone.
+Place the tape or gel on the head near the rim, and apply as many as you need until the drum sounds good.